-Matt 6:12 And forgive us our debts, as we forgive our debtors.
+Matt 6:12 And forgive us our debts, as we forgive our debtors

-Matt 6:13 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
-Amen.
+Matt 6:13 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever Amen

 All men are tempted by the enemy, and by their own sinful lusts.
 When we allow these lusts to take a hold of us, it leads to sin.
 These sins if allowed to come to full fruition, can bring forth spiritual death.
-Yahshua taught us to pray, ”give us this day our daily bread,” in order that we might stay focused on the one who can deliver us from the desires of the flesh.
+Messiah taught us to pray, ”give us this day our daily bread,” in order that we might stay focused on the one who can deliver us from the desires of the flesh.

 Blessed are the righteous, who are persecuted by evil men, for great is their reward in the kingdom of heaven (Matt 5:10-12).

-The followers of Yahshua are to be the salt of the earth, and the light of the world.
+The followers of Messiah are to be the salt of the earth, and the light of the world.
 Those whom He has chosen are not of this world, nor do they love the things therein; for this reason, they are also hated without a cause (Math 5:13-16, 1 John 2:15, John 15:19).

-We are certain that we dwell in him, and he in us, because he hath given us of his Spirit (1 John 4:4, 12-13, Rom 8:4, 9, 11).
+We are certain that we dwell in him, and he in us, because he hath given us of His Spirit (1 John 4:4, 12-13, Rom 8:4, 9, 11).